msdundar/msdundar.github.io/content/posts/ssl-tls-handshake-hybrid-encryption/index.md

 - From now on, they both can use this symmetric key to encrypt and decrypt messages between them.
 - Briefly, asymmetric encryption is used to facilitate a key exchange.

-> This is exactly how SSL/TLS works!
+> This is exactly how SSL/TLS also works!

 ### SSL/TLS Handshake